-Crates are required for all dogs entering in show and will be assigned to a designated area.
+Crates with emergency information are required for all dogs entering in show and will be assigned to a designated area.

-MINIMUM DOG AGE REQUIREMENTS: Assistance Dog puppies must be at least four months of age.
+MINIMUM DOG AGE REQUIREMENTS:

+Assistance Dog puppies must be at least four months of age.
 All other dogs must be at least six months as of the date of the show.
 Dogs must be at least six months old to compete in obedience.
 Dogs must be fifteen months of age at the time of Youth Fair to compete in Agility.

+VACCINATIONS:

-VACCINATIONS: All dogs are required to have all up-to-date rabies, parvo and distemper vaccinations.
-Proof of vaccinations must be on file with the 4-H Club's Leader, Agriscience teacher or Family & Consumer Sciences teacher.
+All dogs are required to have all up-to-date rabies, parvo and distemper vaccinations.
+Proof of vaccinations must be on file with the exhibitor the day of the show.
 Vaccinations must be given by a licensed veterinarian.
 Proof of Rabies vaccination is a county registration paper, a receipt, or a signed vaccination certificate from the issuing veterinarian including the dog's description.

-If vaccination papers expire between entry deadline and day of show, new vaccination papers are required no later than two weeks prior to show REGARDLESS of old shots expiring in this two week period.
+EXCLUSIONS:

-EXCLUSIONS: Each exhibitor is liable and responsible for his/her dog's behavior.
+- Each exhibitor is liable and responsible for his/her dog's behavior.
 ANY DOG EXHIBITING ACTS OF AGGRESSION WILL BE EXCLUDED FROM PARTICIPATION.
-This decision will be made by the Dog Show Committee representatives.

-Female dogs in season will not be allowed on fair grounds.

-No animals other than dogs entered in the competition will be allowed on show grounds.
+This decision will be made by the Dog Show Committee representatives. - Female dogs in season will not be allowed on fair grounds. - No animals other than dogs entered in the competition will be allowed on show grounds.